MechanicalRabbit/DataKnots.jl/doc/src/start.md

 The `Given` wrapper above is needed when the argument `N` is an arbitrary pipeline.
 With `Given`, `N` is evaluated with its result recorded as `It.amt`.
-This value can then be accesed from within the subordinate pipeline expression.
+This value can then be accessed from within the subordinate pipeline expression.

 In this way, a parameterized pipeline such as `EmployeesOver` can